-For information on current recreational alerts see the status reports below, call the NSW algae hotline on 1800 999 457, or view the media releases in our Newsroom.
+For information on current recreational alerts see the status reports below, call the NSW algae hotline on 1800 999 457, or view the media releases on our Alerts and update page.

 Algal blooms can cause waters to be unsafe for recreation in both freshwater and marine water environments.
 Algal alerts are issued by Regional Algal Coordinating Committees (RACCs) who are responsible for local management of algal blooms.
 Algal alerts reported on this web page are for recreational water use.

 NSW Food Authority provides information regarding the impacts of blue-green algae on consumption of food, including all seafood, and within primary production industries.

 Algal alerts in NSW map